-- 1. Learn vocabulary words with students (see next page for list) - 2.
-Discuss the term 'endangered'.
-For older pupils investigate different levels of conservation status: extinct, endangered, threatened, least concern, etc. - 3.
-Play a guessing game about zoo animals.
-Count and graph how many clues it takes for each animal.
-Which animals are easiest to guess? - 4.
+- 1. Learn vocabulary words with students (see next page for list) - Discuss the term 'endangered'.
+For older pupils investigate different levels of conservation status: extinct, endangered, threatened, least concern, etc. Have pupils research how and why different animals and plants have gone extinct. - 3.
 Have students create food chains showing connections between endangered animals and other animals in the same ecosystem.
-Students will need to research animal diets and ecosystems. - 5.
+Students will need to research animal diets and ecosystems. - 4.
 Pupils can research an endangered animal.
-Using this information, they can campaign for their species: design posters, hand out informational pamphlets, have a fund-raiser (donate money to a wildlife organisation), write letter to government officials and local newspapers. - 6.
-Cut pictures from magazines or find pictures online and make a class collage of animals they want to see at the zoo.
-The collage could focus on animals with similar adaptations, animals that live in the same habitat, etc. - 7.
-After learning about extinction, pupils can express their own feelings about endangered species (potential activities include: poetry, short stories, play, sculpture or painting). - 8.
+Using this information, they can campaign for their species: design posters, hand out informational pamphlets, have a fund-raiser (donate money to a wildlife organization), write letter to government officials and local newspapers. - 5.
+Cut pictures from magazines, or find pictures online and make a class collage of animals they want to see at the zoo.
+The collage could focus on animals with similar adaptations, animals that live in the same habitat, etc. - 6.
+After learning about extinction, pupils can express their own feelings about endangered species (potential activities include: poetry, short stories, play, sculpture, or painting). - 7.
 Read about what animals need to survive in their habitat.
 Pupils can design a zoo living space for their favourite animal.
 Make sure all the animal's needs are met.
-Follow this up at the zoo by investigating the enclosures and seeing how they compare. - 9.
-Write descriptive words to describe zoo animals, for example describe: orangutan's fur, parrot feathers, python scales, etc.
+Follow this up at the zoo by investigating the enclosures and seeing how they compare.